 “If you want to fill in your Census separately from your household, you can get a Census number to complete it online or request a paper form by calling the Census Contact Centre,” an ABS spokesperson said.

+Nicholas predicted the Census would reveal a snapshot of some communities within the LGBTIQ+ community.
 However, he said there was much more work to do, to get a holistic understanding of the LGBTIQ+ population.

 “The LGBTIQ+ community is not a monolith.
 Data on homosexual men and women is not the same as data on trans people, bisexual people or the Intersex community.
 Intersex people are not necessarily gay, bisexual or trans.

-“But some people in the gay, bisexual and trans communities may have innate variations of sex characteristics and identify as Intersex.”
+“Some people in the gay, bisexual and trans communities may have innate variations of sex characteristics and identify as Intersex.”

 “Intersex status is really about sex characteristics, rather than sex or gender, Nicholas said.”

 The ABS explained each Census were developed after extensive public consultation, stakeholder engagement and testing.
-This included working with its the LGBTIQ+ Expert Advisory Committee which provided advice on the preparations for the collection, compilation and release of 2026 Census data.
+This included working with the LGBTIQ+ Expert Advisory Committee which provided advice on the preparations for the collection, compilation and release of 2026 Census data.

-“Prior to every Census, the ABS undertakes a review to ensure the Census provides the data people need.
+The ABS said “Prior to every Census, the ABS undertakes a review to ensure the Census provides the data people need.
 It also considers how to make the Census form more inclusive and as straightforward as possible for people to complete.

 “Following this process, the Government decided to include a new topic of ‘sexual orientation and gender’ in the 2026 Census to be asked of people aged 16 years and over,” an ABS spokesperson said.